techops-recsys-lateral-hiring/developer-joyofenergy-java/README.md

-# TW Energy
+# JOI Energy

 ## Overview

-JOI is a new energy company that uses data to ensure customers are able to be on the best tariff for their energy consumption.
+JOI Energy is a new energy company that uses data to ensure customers are able to be on the best tariff for their energy consumption.

 ## API